Responsible AI Platform

 The AI Act already contains specific support measures for small and medium-sized enterprises, including access to regulatory sandboxes and reduced administrative requirements.
 The Omnibus extends those measures to small mid-cap enterprises, a category larger than the classic SME definition but still considered relatively small scale.
 This is a practical acknowledgement that compliance burdens under the AI Act are not a challenge exclusive to the very smallest players.

-What happens next: trilogue with the Council
+What happened next: agreement with the Council

 For compliance teams the message is unchanged from earlier this year: do not stop preparing.
 The classification question - whether a system is high-risk or not - needs to be answered early.
 Investing now in risk management, technical documentation and internal governance processes gives you time to test and refine them before the deadlines arrive.
 Waiting for the final text means losing that room.